z-rayc/expense_tracker/README.md

-# expense_tracker
+# Expense Tracker
 A Flutter project.
+An app where you can add expenses in different categories.
+(No persistence between sessions).

 ### Overview of expenses
 ![The initial page](https://github.com/z-rayc/expense_tracker/blob/main/docs/screenshot_1.png)